 Frank Ó Tormaigh

 Frank was appointed Education Officer (Digital) in March 2020.
 In 2008 he was awarded with Higher Diploma in Primary Education and spent 12 years teaching at primary level.
 He spent the last of those two years as Assistant Principal 1 in Gaelscoil Eiscir Riada, Lucan.
 In 2017 he graduated with a Masters degree in Digital Learning from Dublin City University where he also spent 2 years as a part-time lecturer with the SEIG department.
 Frank has also worked as a part-time lecturer in Digital Education for the B. Oid. programme in Marino.
+He holds a Professional Diploma in Social Media for the Public Services and in Innovation in the Public Service.
 He led a cluster group as part of the Schools Excellence Fund for 2 years.

 Ceapadh Jacqueline de Brún ina hOifigeach Oideachais Bunscoile in 2022.
 I ndiaidh di bheith ina múinteoir i ngaelscoileanna, chaith sí seal mar Chomhairleoir Oideachais san Áisaonad i gColáiste Ollscoile Naomh Mhuire agus ina léachtóir in Ollscoil Chathair Bhaile Átha Cliath.
 Bhí sí mar stiúrthóir ar na cláir Cleite, Fónaic na Gaeilge agus Cód na Gaeilge chomh maith le réimse leabhar a chur in oiriúint don Ghaeilge agus oiliúint a chur ar fáil lena n-úsáid sa seomra ranga.
 Tá dhá úrscéal do pháistí scríofa aici chomh maith le scripteanna do chláir theilifíse do pháistí.
 Tá MA aici san aistriúchán agus PhD aici ar léitheoireacht na Gaeilge sa chóras tumoideachais.